Standards for Top Management

 Open standards are available for anyone to study, use, and influence, whereas proprietary standards are restricted.

-However, these are just some of the characteristics that need to be considered when selecting a standard.
-While many standards are excellent, there are also poor-quality ones that fail to deliver value.
-This report highlights open standards that are globally applicable, adhere to the WTO’s fundamental principles of Good Standardization Practice, and provide tangible benefits throughout their lifecycle for organizations adopting them.
+However, these are just some characteristics that need to be considered when selecting a standard.
+While many standards are excellent, some poor-quality ones fail to deliver value.
+This report highlights open standards that are globally applicable, adhere to the WTO’s fundamental principles of Good Standardization Practice, and provide tangible benefits for organizations adopting them throughout their lifecycle.
 This knowledge can prevent lock-in effects, market dominance, and other unfair advantages.